fsistemas/gosqltojson/readme.md

 - Short version: For fun
 - Long version: To practice and to improve my skills with go programming language creating a useful and real project

-# How to use gosql2json
+# How to use gosqltojson

 ## Available options and help
-gosql2json -help
+gosqltojson -help

 ## Default output format
 The default output format is json.

 ## Configuration file
-gosql2json by default use a config file located at USER_HOME/.sql2json/config.json
+gosqltojson by default use a config file located at USER_HOME/.gosqltojson/config.json

 config.json structure: